jithin454/DiagnalWorkshop/README.md

 ### `npm run android` // For Android

 Make sure you have the necessary development environment set up for React Native.
 You can find detailed instructions in the React Native documentation.

+## Project Structure
+    .
+    ├── ...
+    │   ├── assets
+    │   │        └── icons
+    │   ├── components
+    │   │        ├── emptyListComponent
+    │   │        ├── renderImageItem
+    │   │        └──searchHeader
+    │   └── screens
+    │            ├── aboutScreen
+    │            └──homeScreen
+    │
+    │
+    └── README.md

+## Dependencies

+The project relies on the following dependencies:

+- react-navigation/native
+- react-navigation/stack
+- react-native-gesture-handler
+- react-native-screens

+These dependencies are managed using npm and will be installed automatically when you run `npm install` as described in the Installation section.